Vonage/vivid-3/libs/components/src/lib/progress-ring/README.md

 ### Paused

-Use the `paused` attribute to show a disabled state of the progress.
+Use the `paused` attribute to pause the animation of the progress ring.

 - Type: `boolean`
 - Default: `false`